 Summary of the Family Volunteering in Sri Lanka Experience

 The Sri Lanka Family Volunteer Experience offers adventurous families the opportunity to embark on a thrilling trip across Sri Lanka.
 Our local team provides a structured and inclusive itinerary across a number of amazing sites around the south.
 In addition, you and your family members will dedicate time to volunteer in Sri Lanka and support local communities.
-This makes the family volunteering in Sri Lanka experience ideal for those who wish to explore and engage in new experiences with their loved ones.
+This makes the experience in Sri Lanka ideal for those who wish to explore and engage in new experiences with their loved ones.

 For instance, the family will have the chance to give back, learn about self-sacrifice, plus develop an appreciation for new cultures and challenges that other less-developed communities face.
 You will also get to see the results of your efforts, which is in itself will be highly rewarding.
 All underpinned by the bonds and togetherness you will further establish as a family on this unique journey.